Community launches can be stressful. However, you can reduce some of the stress if you plan the crucial steps of your community launch.

 - How is the user experience?

-- Click on each category and click to open discussions.
+- Click each Category and click to open posts.

 - Are your fonts and colours branded?

-- As a different member, can you Flag this post for Spam/Abuse
+- As a different member, can you Flag a post for Spam/Abuse

-- As an Admin/Mod, do you see this post in the Spam/Moderation queue of the Dashboard?
+- As an Admin/Moderator, do you see this post in the Spam/Moderation queue of the Dashboard?
 (5 Spam reactions needed/10 Abuse reactions needed by default)

-- Are there any surprises like misaligned content, hidden menus?
+- Are there any surprises like misaligned content or hidden menus?

 - Test your Search